dbgate/dbgate-docs/content/admin.md

 weight: 11
 ---

-# Administration
 Administration tool is available only on Premium edition.
-In Community edition, please use configuration using [environment variables](/docs/env-variables)
+In Community edition, please use configuration using [environment variables](/img/env-variables)

 Administration tool is still in development, so there could be some backward incompatible changes till September release.

 Administration page is available on URL https://your_dbgate_instance/admin.html .
 You have to set environment variable ADMIN_PASSWORD to enable this administration.
 You could then add administration permission to different user with different authentication method, but at first, you have to open this admin page.

-All configuration from administration is saved into database, use [STORAGE_xxx environment  variables](/docs/env-variables) for configure this.
+All configuration from administration is saved into database, use [STORAGE_xxx environment  variables](/img/env-variables) for configure this.

 ## Authentication tab
 ![screenshot](/screenshots/authadmin.png)